 1 small onion.

 2-3 vegetable stock cubes, depending on the size of your pan.

 Crusty bread to serve.

 Borscht is an extremely flexible dish to cook, and varies widely from each region - and even between families!
 Some people choose to cook with potatoes, turnips, and other root vegetables to add extra flavour and pad-out the dish.
 Other variations include adding grated garlic and fresh dill for a little extra kick.

-Michael Fryszczyn, who cooks the Borscht for our cookery classes, recommends adding cannellini beans to the soup, although he says any choice of beans will suffice!
+Michael Fryszczyn, who cooks the Borshch for our cookery classes, recommends adding cannellini beans to the soup, although he says any choice of beans will suffice!